 Kim – stay-at-home mom, freelance writer – A few years ago, I was compelled to wipe down and plug in my old hand-me-down sewing machine.
 After spending a morning with a college friend in the process of adopting three children, I knew God wanted me to do something.
 Her contagious passion and desire to love those who needed it most left me with a certainty that apathy is not an option when it comes to God’s call to love “the least of these.”

-I’m pretty certain sewing will never be a passion, but I am passionate about serving where God has me, and right now, that includes a bit of sewing.
 When I’m not doing 500 Dresses stuff, I’m either writing for a variety of magazines and devotionals or hanging out with my four favorite guys doing fun and sometimes crazy stuff like backpacking, cliff jumping into freezing cold Lake Superior, waterparking and watching action movies while eating the Harms family movie treat – homemade cookie dough and a big glass of milk.
 Yum!

 The Mother – Jan Nelson

 Jan, Seamstress Extraordinaire.
 A seamstress for more than 50 years, Jan is most at home in front of a sewing machine or playing with her grandkids.
-Since God blessed her with a no-frills daughter and, until recently, only male grandchildren, 500 Dresses has given her a chance to make cute little clothes with a purpose.
+Since God blessed her with a no-frills daughter and, until recently, only male grandchildren, 500 Dresses gave her a chance to make cute little clothes with a purpose.

 How It All Started